Singh-Sg/bubbling_backend/README.md

     $ pip install -r requirements.txt

 4. For Database schema:
+	$ You need to create 2 database where database name:bubbling_api_backend and user_manager using default user.
     $ python manage.py migrate
     $ python manage.py create_group  (This to apply Permitions to the groups in API_BACKEND Project)